 Brave Search

-As you may be able to guess from the name, Brave Search is the default search engine for the Brave browser, but you can access it through other browsers as well.
-It has its own indexing but uses results from third-party search engines to try and provide the best results possible.
+As you may be able to guess from the name, Brave Search is the default search engine for the Brave browser, but you can also access it through other browsers.

 Pros | Cons |